 Ken is a company director, business owner and executive coach with a keen interest in plants, conservation and biodiversity.
 He is Chairman of Regnan Governance, Research and Engagement and of Hydrasyst, a ‘clean tech’ water treatment business.
 Ken also sits on the boards of Horticulture Australia, Australian Bauxite and NetComm Wireless.
 In previous executive roles, Ken headed up Tourism Australia and held senior leadership roles in private sector businesses in the wine, food and building materials industries, after starting his career as a research agronomist - where he helped develop lupins as a grain crop.
 He is a part owner of Corinna Wilderness Experience, an ecotourism destination in the Tarkine region of north-west Tasmania.

-Maria is currently a Director of both Maria Atkinson Consultancy, through which she advises private and public sector clients and XO - an angel investment business with particular focus on impact investments.
-Maria also holds several Non-Executive Directorships and Advisory Board memberships.
-She has a Bachelor’s degree from University of Technology Sydney in Applied Science, Environmental Biology and a Biology Laboratory Technician Certificate from Newcastle TAFE.
-In January 2012, Maria was awarded a Member of the General Division of the Order of Australia for service to the construction and real estate sector, particularly as a leader and contributor to environmentally sustainable building development in Australia.
+Maria is an internationally recognised advisor on sustainability, corporate responsibility and sustainable development and a Director of her angel investment business, XO Pty Ltd - which has a particular focus on impact ventures.
+Maria also holds several Non-Executive Directorships and Advisory Board memberships including: the Holcim Foundation, the St James Ethics Centre, The Global Foundation and 1 Million Women.
+Previously, she held global executive management positions at Lend Lease Pty Ltd, and was the Founding CEO of the not-for-profit Green Building Council of Australia.
+She has also served on the Board of the USA and World Green Building Council’s.
+Maria has a Bachelor’s degree from UTS in Applied Science Environmental Biology and in 2009 she received the UTS Australia Alumni Award for Excellence.
+In January 2012, she was awarded a Member of the General Division of the Order of Australia for service to the construction and real estate sector, particularly as a leader and contributor to environmentally sustainable building development in Australia.

 Ms Diana Eilert BSc, MCom (Appointed 19 June 2013; present term expires 18 June 2016)